Using the Presto Query Retrying Mechanism¶

 - When a Spot node loss happens during the query execution.
 The retry mechanism ensures that the failed query is automatically retried when new nodes join the cluster (when there is a Spot node loss, Qubole automatically adds new nodes to stabilize the cluster after it receives a Spot termination notification.
 Hence, immediately after the Spot node loss, a new node joins the cluster).

-Enabling the Query Retry Mechanism¶
+Disabling the Query Retry Mechanism¶

 You can enable this feature at cluster and session levels by using the corresponding properties: